‘Choppy waters’ await Navy as virus strikes aircraft carrier

 Aquilino said procedures are in place to try to minimize any spread of the virus, “and based on the status of the entire Pacific fleet, I’m very happy with the commanding officers and the teams for taking this seriously.”

 Acting Navy Secretary Thomas Modly said Friday that it would take 25 days to test all Roosevelt crew members, based on the ship’s current testing capability, but that is being augmented urgently.
+Separately, in a telephone interview with a group of reporters from his office in the Pentagon, Gen. John Hyten, vice chairman of the Joint Chiefs of Staff, said Friday he is “pretty confident” the entire crew will be tested in less than one week.

-Speaking on the Hugh Hewitt radio show, he said that in broad terms the Navy began thinking about global contingency plans in January, although infections have become pronounced only in recent weeks.
+Speaking on the Hugh Hewitt radio show, Modly said that in broad terms the Navy began thinking about global contingency plans in January, although infections have become pronounced only in recent weeks.

 “I think we’re doing okay,” he said.
 “I think obviously, just like everybody else in this crisis, we’re having to adjust a lot on the fly as we learn more about the virus and how it’s behaving.”